Academic integrity policy

 The IB DP General Regulations Document - version published in Sept 2016 - defines academic misconduct as “behaviour (whether deliberate or inadvertent) that results in, or may result in, the candidate or any other candidate gaining an unfair advantage” in one or more assessment components.
 The same applies to behaviour disadvantaging a student.

-These ideas form the basis for the academic honesty policy in Ressun lukio.
-The importance of academic honesty is emphasised from the first school day on.
+These ideas form the basis for the academic integrity policy in Ressun lukio.
+The importance of academic integrity is emphasised from the first school day on.
 All teachers discuss how this applies to their own subject throughout the DP and the topic is also introduced in group meetings.
 Students have access to the IB Document "Effective Citing and Referencing".
-Academic honesty has its own section in our IB DP Handbook.
+Academic integrity has its own section in our IB DP Handbook.

 An IB learner respects and acknowledges the creative and original efforts of others.